 Bucknell Residential Living Policies provide community standards for residing in University housing.
-All residents are expected to be familiar with, and abide by the policies, procedures that are set forth in the Student Handbook and are a term and condition of the Residential Housing Agreement.
+All residents are expected to be familiar with and abide by the policies, procedures that are set forth in the Student Handbook and are a term and condition of the Residential Housing Agreement.
 In addition to other life safety concerns, the Student Handbook and Residential Living Policies address the following fire safety requirements.
+The Residential Living Policies applies to all University employees living in a residence hall.